Boris-Barboris/dsubs/arch/Roadmap.rst

 		ends, or some discrete key points, wich means it's easier to implement.

 Spacial hashing:
-	We're in 2d space, so let's use quadrtree.
+	We're in 2d space, so let's use quadrtree (sparse).
 Contained element - AABB.
 	Each renderable entity should expose an interface to get it's bounding box.
 	Camera view frustrum is bounded as well - that's how we get elements to draw.
 	Not only leafs of a tree can contain elements, but even the root: